mumanchu/AS7331UVSensor/README.md

 ## Polling p17

 It is recommended not to send I2C messages while a conversion is in progress.
 A timer or the chip's READY output can be used to determine when a new reading is available.
 Both these methods are illustrated in the example application.
 The READY output can be configured as push-pull or open-drain (GND or floating) by `setConfigCREG3()`.
 Use open-drain if you have more than one AS7331 which shares the same READY pin.
-To detect a missing READY signal, configure the input as `INPUT_PULLDOWN`.

 ## Divider p39